 Dr. Summers grew up on the west side of Wichita where she was raised with dogs, cats, goats, chickens, and even peacocks!
 She always knew that she had an interest and love for animals; however, it is her strong desire to help others through their pets that motivated her to become a veterinarian.

 Throughout her schooling, Dr. Summers and her husband, Clint, had four children.
 Her son and three daughters soon became a personal cheering team as she studied for test after test.
 Immediately following graduation in 2011, her and her family moved to the beautiful area of Northeast Kansas.
 She worked as a mixed animal practitioner in Atchison, Kansas for two years before the Summers family decided they wanted to come back “home”.
 Dr. Summers grew up around all of her relatives as a child and spent countless hours playing with her cousins.
 Moving back to Wichita gives her kids the same opportunity that she was given.

 Dr. Summers established Prairie Ridge Animal Hospital in March of 2014.
 Her special interests include soft tissue surgery and ophthalmology; however, her passion is internal medicine because she loves the challenge of trying to figure out intriguing cases.

-Dr. Summers is a member of AAHA (American Animal Hospital Association), AVMA (American Veterinary Medical Association), KVMA (Kansas Veterinary Medical Association), on the board of directors for the Kansas Humane Society, and the Vice President of the WVMA (Wichita Veterinary Medical Association).
+Dr. Summers is a member of AAHA (American Animal Hospital Association), AVMA (American Veterinary Medical Association), KVMA (Kansas Veterinary Medical Association), the Vice Chair on the board of directors for the Kansas Humane Society, and past Vice President of the WVMA (Wichita Veterinary Medical Association).

 Dr. Bruce grew up in Eugene, Oregon.
 She has never lived outside of Oregon or Washington.
 Her family had one calico cat (Ginger), and a menagerie of small mammals (gerbils, rats, and a hedgehog) along with parakeets and canaries.
 When Dr. Bruce was in high school, her family finally got a dog (Rosie the Dalmatian) who lived to be 16 years old!